wanchain/wanmask/README.md

 ### Goto "chrome://extensions"

-### Click "Load unpacked" button and select your new extract fold in step 2
+### Click "Load unpacked" button and select your new extract folder in step 2

 ## 5. Now you can use the new version wanmask